kacak9229/bulletin-app/README.md

 The api is running on port 3000 -> `http://localhost:3000`
 The client is running on port 300x -> `http://localhost:300x`

-### How does I store the pictures?

-1. AWS S3 bucket is being used
-2. User uploads an image
-3. S3 process it and return the URL
-4. The URL then will be stored in PostgreSQL using Sequelize.

 ### List of the APIS

 ```